 Importance of Education in Modern India

 Education in Modern India started with the British Era and hence the English Language gained prominence over other learning languages.
 Furthermore, it was Lord Macauley who proposed the idea of modern education in India in the 20th century.
-Modern Education mainly focused on the disciplines of Science and Mathematics.
-Additionally, Modern Education in India stresses listening, writing, visualising, imagining and thinking skills.
+Modern Education mainly focuses on the disciplines of Science and Mathematics.
+Additionally, Modern Education in India stresses listening, writing, visualizing, imagining, and thinking skills.
 It also involves properly written exams to test the student’s capability and level of understanding.
-Essentially, Modern Education in India is an evolution of traditional education which consists of conventional education on the subjects of value, manners and social practices which are important for basic survival.
+Essentially, Modern Education in India is an evolution of traditional education which consists of conventional education on the subjects of value, manners, and social practices which are important for basic survival.

 Now, in the 21st century, modern education in India approaches learning in several innovative ways such as digital learning platforms, online education, short-term skill development courses, and usage of modern educational technology.